-If you choose this alternative method to prove your identity, please consider the information below:
+If you choose to ask your GP for the 3 details (above) to prove your identity, please consider the information below:

-The resolution of your issue mentioned above involves the interaction of your GP.
-We would usually recommend visiting your GP and asking them to carry out the necessary steps listed above – however, in response to the potential threat of Coronavirus (COVID-19) transmission between individuals, we are keen to avoid users making non-medical related visits to their GP.
+You will need to contact your GP directly.
+We would usually recommend visiting your GP, however, because of the potential threat of Coronavirus (COVID-19) transmission between individuals, we are keen to avoid users making non-medical related visits to their GP.

-Being mindful of the potential increased volume of work for GP's as a potential result of any Coronavirus outbreak, you may wish to postpone contacting your GP in the short term.
+Please be mindful of the potential increased volume of work for GP's as a potential result of any Coronavirus outbreak.
+You may wish to postpone contacting your GP, in the short term.

-Alternatively, we would advise you contact your GP via email or telephone to action the above steps.
+Alternatively, we would advise you contact your GP via email or telephone for information for your NHS login.